jvalenzuela/atform/doc/source/org.rst

 Another tactic for organizing test procedures is to split them into separate scripts.
 Dividing large constructs into smaller components, each within their own file is common in many domains, including documentation.
-This approach makes it easier to locate content and for multiple authors to work on tests simultaneously.
+This approach makes it easier to locate content, and for multiple authors to work on tests simultaneously.
 Separating tests into multiple scripts, however, does not affect the output; tests are numbered in the order they are encountered regardless of how many source files are involved.